octavioamu/element-to-figma/README.md

 * Click on the elements you wish to copy to figma

 ## Manual install
-* Download zip in `dist-zip` and manually load on your chrome extension tab. (developer mode need to be enabled)
+* Download zip in `dist-zip` and manually load on your chrome extension tab or Firefox addons. (developer mode need to be enabled)

 ## Run locally
 `yarn install`